buildingamind/NewbornEmbodiedTuringTest/README.md

 ### Running a NETT

-1. **Download or Create the Unity Executable**: Obtain the Unity executable from the provided link or build one following our guide.
-A video tutorial is also available for assistance.
+1. **Download or Create the Unity Executable**: Obtain a pre-made Unity executable from [here](https://origins.luddy.indiana.edu/environments/).
 The executable is required to run the virtual environment.

 2. **Import NETT Components**:
    Start by importing the NETT framework components - `Brain`, `Body`, and `Environment`, alongside the main `NETT` class.